Missing the “Prime” Selection

 List of Lens types on the Amazon.com shopping screen.
 They include "tilt-shift", "close-up", "wide-angle", "fish-eye", etc.

-The Amazon.com shopping screen filters have a missing item when searching for camera lenses: no “Prime”1.
+The Amazon.com shopping screen filters have a missing item when searching for camera lenses: no “Prime” ((Also called “Fixed” although that can be confused with a fixed aperture)).
 You can’t search by prime lens. (i.e., those lenses that aren’t “zoom”.)
 Any lens that has only one focal length is a prime lens.
 Some prime lenses are also called “wide angle” and “fisheye” and “macro”, but they are prime only if they have a fixed focal length.

 It’s interesting that you can’t filter in this fashion.
 I assume, knowing nothing really, that this is because no one has asked for it.
 This further leads me to assume that most people who search on Amazon for camera lenses are interested in zoom lenses, or macro lenses, or wide-angle lenses, and not in the bread-and-butter prime lenses.
 I will go even further out on my dangerous limb and conclude that the audience for this site primarily consists of people who don’t know much about the ins and outs of SLR lenses.